Thiopropamine

-Thiopropamine is a stimulant drug which is an analogue of amphetamine where the phenyl ring has been replaced by thiophene.
+Thiopropamine, also known as 1-(2-thienyl)-2-aminopropane, is a stimulant drug of the arylalkylamine family.
+It is an analogue of amphetamine where the phenyl ring has been replaced by thiophene.
 It has similar stimulant effects to amphetamine but with around one third the potency.
 The N-methyl and thiophen-3-yl analogues are also known and are somewhat more potent, though still generally weaker than the corresponding amphetamines.

 Pharmacology

 Like amphetamine and most of its analogues, thiopropamine most likely is a norepinephrine–dopamine reuptake inhibitor and/or releasing agent.

 Thiopropamine is likely to be metabolized into active 4-hydroxymethiopropamine and thiophene S-oxides.
 These are further deaminated by CYP2C in liver transforming them into inactive 1-(Thiophen-2-yl)-2-propan-2-one which is a phenylacetone derivative.
 Propan-2-amines are not metabolized by monoamine oxidases and most actually behave as competitive monoamine oxidase inhibitors.

+Chemistry

+Derivatives

+Derivatives of thiopropamine include the following: